DRY NEEDLING

 Dry needling is the use of a very fine, sterile, single-use filament needle, inserted into painful muscles, tendons or ligaments.
 It is an effective technique intended to specifically target and restore muscle function, with an emphasis on improving tissue healing and restoring normal tissue function.

 Dry needles are used to release trigger points, which relax the muscles to improve nerve conduction and blood supply.
-The goal is to permanently reduce muscle pain and spasm, improve range of motion, and therefore improve overall function.
+The goal is to reduce muscle pain and spasm, improve range of motion, and therefore improve overall function.

 THE SENSATION